gooriiie/SuyeonChoi.github.io/_posts/2020-01-09-3st-project-post.md

 We talked this to our mentors, and in conclusion we decided we have a meeting tomorrow with professor and mentors.

 And mentors said that we'd like to think about what we want to do.
-(for example, what is sub-topic we want)
+(for example, what is a detailed topic we want)
 So we thought about this, reading many documents.